 Salt was one of the earliest trade items and helped establish trade routes and villages all over the world.
 It was often used as money.

 Salt was traditionally used to preserve food.
-It’s value was in allowing meats and vegetables to be salted and stored for later consumption, a huge advantage over having to hunt and gather fresh food all the time.
+It allowed meats and vegetables to be salted and stored for later consumption, a huge advantage over having to hunt and gather fresh food all the time.
 Neanderthals mined salt, as well as ancient Chinese.

 What is Real Salt?